Traffic & Lighting

 Intelligent Transportation Systems

-Computerized traffic control and information systems are used to control and coordinate many traffic signals in the City of Saint Paul.
+Computerized traffic control and information systems are used to control and coordinate many traffic signals in the city.
 View more information regarding Intelligent Transportation Systems.

 Play Gridlock Buster